 What is radon?

-Radon is a naturally occurring radioactive gas found in the ground throughout the world.
+Radon is a naturally occurring radioactive gas found in the ground worldwide.
 You cannot see, taste or smell it.
-Most buildings contain some amount of radon gas, but the only way to know if levels are high is with a radon test.
+Most buildings contain some amount of radon gas, but the only way to know if levels are high is to test for radon.

 Why should you care?

-Radon gas is the second leading cause of lung cancer, after smoking, and is the number one environmental cancer-causing agent.
-According to the BC Centre for Disease Control's radon map, within the Interior Health area an estimated 30% of homes are above the recommended radon level.
+Radon gas is the second leading cause of lung cancer, after smoking, and the number one environmental lung cancer-causing agent.
+According to the BC Centre for Disease Control's radon map, over 30% of homes in the Interior Health area are above the recommended radon level.

 How does radon get indoors?

-Radon takes the easiest path into buildings through rocks, soil, dirt and concrete floors and foundation seams.
-Heating and ventilation systems influence radon levels too.
-During the cooler months, windows and doors are often closed and rising warm air enables radon to escape from the ground to inside buildings.
+Radon takes the easiest path into buildings through rocks, soil, dirt/concrete floors and foundation seams.
+Heating and ventilation systems also influence radon levels.
+During the cool months, windows and doors are often closed, and rising warm air enables radon to escape from the ground to inside buildings.

-Source: Natural Resources Canada, contains information licensed under the Open Government Licence – Canada
+Source: Natural Resources Canada, used under the Open Government Licence – Canada

 Free radon test kit program

-No area is radon-free, and elevated radon levels can be found in all types of buildings - homes, workplaces, schools, etc.
+No area is radon-free, and elevated radon levels can be found in all types of buildings - homes, workplaces, schools, leisure places.
+All Central Okanagan residents, including work and leisure places, property owners, and renters, are eligible to participate in the free radon test kit program.

 ||||||||||||||||